onsails/lspkind.nvim/README.md

     with_text = true,

     -- default symbol map
-    -- can be either 'default' or
-    -- 'codicons' for codicon preset (requires vscode-codicons font installed) --
+    -- can be either 'default' (requires nerd-fonts font) or -- 'codicons' for codicon preset (requires vscode-codicons font) --
     -- default: 'default'
     preset = 'codicons',